saimachi/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

     > By default, service-managed transparent data encryption is used.
 A transparent data encryption certificate is automatically generated for the server that contains the database.

-12. Return to the Azure portal and the Azure Defender for SQL's Vulnerability Assessment blade of the `WideWorldImporters` managed database.
+12. Return to the Azure portal and select the Azure Defender for SQL's Vulnerability Assessment blade of the `WideWorldImporters` managed database.
 On the toolbar, select **Scan** to start a new assessment of the database.

     ![The Vulnerability assessment scan button is selected in the toolbar.](media/vulnerability-assessment-scan.png "Scan")

-13. When the scan completes, select the **Findings** tab, enter **VA1219** into the search filter box, and observe that the previous failure is no longer in the findings list.
+13. When the scan completes, select the **Findings** tab, enter **VA1219** into the search filter box, and observe the previous failure is no longer in the findings list.

     ![The Findings tab is highlighted, and VA1219 is entered into the search filter.
 The list displays no results.](media/sql-mi-vulnerability-assessment-failed-filter-va1219.png "Scan Findings List")